KevLaMDev/city-explorer-api/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
+Name of feature: path for weather

+Estimate of time needed to complete: 10 mins

+Start time: 10:00pm

+Finish time: 10:10pm

+Actual time needed to complete: 10 mins

+Name of feature: data processing functionality

+Estimate of time needed to complete: 20 mins

+Start time: 10:10pm

+Finish time: 10:30

+Actual time needed to complete: 20 mins

-Name of feature:
+Name of feature: constructor func for groomed data

-Estimate of time needed to complete:
+Estimate of time needed to complete: 30 mins

-Start time:
+Start time: 11:00pm

-Finish time:
+Finish time: 11:30pm

-Actual time needed to complete:
+Actual time needed to complete: 30 mins